feidhlim/arm-vagrant-ansible-minikube/README.md

 [**vagrant up/ssh fails to connect (on vmware) without ssh\_info\_public=true · Issue \#10730**](https://github.com/hashicorp/vagrant/issues/10730)
 Instead I found that updating the /etc/ssh/sshd\_config on the server and including this:
 IPQoS lowdelay throughput

+## GitLab CE Installation

+This project includes a role for setting up GitLab Community Edition (CE) on a Debian-based system.
+Below are the steps and configurations for installing GitLab CE.

+### Prerequisites

+- A Debian-based system (Debian 12 or compatible)
+- Sufficient system resources (minimum 4 GB RAM recommended)
+- Ansible installed on your local machine